hassanhshah/Hybrid-Yelp-Recommender-System/README.md

 ## Dataset

-The Yelp Open Dataset is used in this project, providing a rich set of data including reviews, businesses, users, and more, suitable for developing and testing recommendation systems.
+The Yelp Open Dataset is used in this project, providing a rich set of data including reviews, businesses, users, and more, suitable for developing and testing recommender systems.
 To obtain the dataset:

 1. Go to the Yelp Open Dataset page at https://www.yelp.com/dataset.
 2. Follow the instructions for accessing the data.
 You may need to agree to certain terms of use and create an account if you haven't already.
 3. Download the dataset files.
 The project specifically requires yelp_academic_dataset_business.json, yelp_academic_dataset_review.json, yelp_academic_dataset_user.json, yelp_academic_dataset_checkin.json, and yelp_academic_dataset_tip.json.
-4. Place the downloaded files in a directory accessible to the script, as specified by the <folder_path> argument when running the recommendation system.
+4. Place the downloaded files in a directory accessible to the script, as specified by the <folder_path> argument when running the recommender system.

 ## Requirements